Fattorino/MicroEspSocket/README.md

 # ToroEspSocket
-> **All in one web-socket library for the ESP32**
+> **All-in-one web-socket library for the ESP32**
 > ToroEspSocket is based on a modified version of [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets).
 The library manages both client ```TES_Client``` and server ```TES_Server```.

 ## Features
 - Automatic management of connected clients
-- Event based logic
+- Event-based logic
 - WiFi and web-socket handling in a single place

 ## Implementation (In a PlatformIO project)
-1. Download the latest .zip from the relese page;
+1. Download the latest .zip from the release page;
 2. Copy the *ToroEspSockets* folder into the lib folder of your PlatformIO project
 3. ``` #include <ToroEspSocketServer> ``` or/end ``` #include <ToroEspSocketClient> ```